Skip to main content

 Workplace wellness programs are often introduced with the positive intention of improving employee health.
 When they include penalties, however, they can paradoxically become a significant source of psychosocial stress.
 The pressure to meet specific biometric targets (e.g. BMI, cholesterol levels) can create a sense of surveillance and judgment.

 For an individual already struggling with financial insecurity, the threat of a higher insurance premium is a direct and potent financial stressor.
 This is particularly problematic because the very biomarkers being measured are often worsened by stress.
-An individual stressed about their job security may have elevated and cortisol levels, which in turn promote weight gain.
+An individual stressed about their job security may have elevated blood pressure and cortisol levels, which in turn promote weight gain.

 A penalty tied to these markers creates a no-win situation, amplifying feelings of hopelessness and lack of control ∞ key drivers of a pathological stress response.